Still A Work In Progress – A Change in Math Teaching

+I am still a work in progress, but I’ve come a long way.
+I have always struggled with “how do I get students to learn everything they are required to know within a very short class period?” every school year.
+I had an idea of what I thought a math teacher was “supposed to” teach but never really developed the idea of what MY teaching should look like.
+I wanted to created a space where my students could make mistakes and be okay, where they actually liked coming to my class, where they felt “smart” in their own way wherever they were in their learning, where they would push themselves to do better than yesterday, where they could struggle with something and still be alive to tell about it.
 I now tell my students, “Welcome to the pit!”, and they will either grin or glare because they know at that moment I’m not helping.
 During this time, they are learning that a struggle is important and effective in them learning something.
 They learn what information they already know and how they can apply it to something they don’t know yet.
 My hope in their struggle is that they see success in their journey of learning.
 This is called “The Learning Pit”:

 They are learning that a struggle is important and effective in them learning something.

+I now answer their questions with more questions to get them learning how they think, not telling them what to think.
+Each activity begins with self brain work, then group brain power, then ends sometimes with whole class brain power.
+At first, students can tend to be frustrated with me or just themselves.
+Students may start the activity with frustration but most of the time their thoughts/work becomes validated and they see that they actually have a good thought or are working in the right direction.
+Once they hit a moment where they feel stuck, they most often will find a reason to further investigate after discussing with their group members which then leads them to further solving the problem.
 It only takes about one really good poster math activity/lesson for students to “buy in” to what I’m guiding them to do.
 Poster math consists of a problem solving question or task related item that students find interesting enough to find a solution.
 Their challenges are fun and sometimes even silly questions or problems.
 I use problems from Dan Meyer, especially his three-act math tasks, that include finding measurements of miniature and super-sized gummy bears and timing a world record balloon dog.
 I also use real world problems from Robert Kaplinsky’s site, which includes the In-N-Out 100×100 cheeseburger challenge.
 Students have to find the cost of a cheeseburger that has 100 patties and 100 slices of cheese!
 It’s a class favorite!
 At least 80% of the class actually enjoys these days and usually once we get started the rest of the class will join in the fun because something catches their attention.